angelinopersia/papofic/README.md

 #### \* Your contribution is compatible if:

-- The content of the pull request does not change the project's code in any other way than by strictly following the [readme regarding themes](https://github.com/angelinopersia/papofic/tree/readMe/src/themes) .
+- The content of the pull request does not change the project's code in any other way than by strictly following the [readme regarding themes](https://github.com/angelinopersia/papofic/tree/readMe/src/themes).
-- The names of the variables and file are up to standard according to the [aforementioned README](https://github.com/angelinopersia/papofic/tree/readMe/src/themes).
+- The variable and file names are up to standard according to the [aforementioned README](https://github.com/angelinopersia/papofic/tree/readMe/src/themes).
 - No part of your contribution contains offensive content.
 - The CSS isn't a disaster.